TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 ### Agent meta data messages

-In parallel with the [Authorization Flow][TAIP-4] agents can send [TAIP-2] messages to other participants to provide or prove additional details about themselves or other participants.
-This allows agents to collaborate together to fulfill each others policies, so the can succesfully authorize a transaction.
+In parallel with the [Authorization Flow][TAIP-4], agents can send [TAIP-2] messages to other participants to provide or prove additional details about themselves or other participants.
+The messages allow agents to collaborate to fulfill each other's policies so they can successfully and swiftly authorize a transaction.

-Please note that like any [TAIP-2] messages, these are just messages sent by an agent.
-For security purposes a receiving Agent MUST determine if they can trust the sender for the information provided.
+Please note that, like any [TAIP-2] messages, these are just messages sent by an agent.
+For security purposes, a receiving Agent MUST determine if they can trust the sender for the information provided.

 Any Agent can send one of the following messages: